runatlantis/atlantis/GOVERNANCE.md

 To maintain velocity in a project as busy as Atlantis, the concept of [Lazy Consensus](http://en.osswiki.info/concepts/lazy_consensus) is practiced.
-Ideas and / or proposals should be shared by maintainers via GitHub with the appropriate maintainer groups (e.g., `@atlantis/all-maintainers`) tagged.
+Ideas and/or proposals should be shared by maintainers via GitHub with the appropriate maintainer groups (e.g., `@atlantis/all-maintainers`) tagged.
 Out of respect for other contributors, major changes should also be accompanied by a ping on Slack or a note on the